Frallan97/hello-app/README.md

 ## Features
 - Minimal Helm chart for a containerized app
-- Automated Ingress creation with TLS (wildcard secret copying)
+- Automated Ingress creation with TLS (manual wildcard secret copy)
 - GitHub Actions workflow for building and pushing Docker images to GHCR
 - Ready-to-use Dockerfile (http-echo example)
+- **Argo CD** used for deployment and GitOps

 ---